© Crown copyright 2021

 - alcohol supplies falling under the relief provided for in the Customs and Excise Duties Act 1979 S13A, for example to diplomats and visiting forces

-- alcohol supplied as ships stores, for aircraft stores etc. unless they are supplied duty paid - see Excise Notice 69a: duty free ships’ stores and Excise Notice 198: duty free aircraft stores
+- alcohol supplied as ships stores, for aircraft stores, and so on, unless they are supplied duty-paid - see Excise Notice 69a: duty free ships’ stores and Excise Notice 198: duty free aircraft stores

-- cider and perry manufactured by small producers that are exempted under the Cider and Perry (Exemption from Registration) Order 1976 - see Excise Notice 162: cider production
+- cider and perry manufactured by small producers that are exempted under the Cider and Perry (Exemption from Registration) Order 1976 - see paragraph 2.4 of Excise Notice 162: cider production

-This is also the case for duty-suspended alcohol moving from a UK tax warehouse to another EU tax warehouse or duty suspended alcohol for immediate export outside of the EU, as there’s no UK excise duty point for the supplies in question.
+This is also the case for duty-suspended alcohol moving from a Northern Ireland tax warehouse to an EU tax warehouse or duty-suspended alcohol for immediate export outside of the UK , as there’s no UK excise duty-point for the supplies in question.

 These sales are outside the scope of the scheme.
-Anyone who makes wholesale sales that fall solely within these categories won’t need to be approved under the scheme.
+Anyone who makes wholesale sales that fall solely within these categories will not need to be approved under the scheme.

 Relief from excise duty is only given once all the conditions for repayment have been subsequently satisfied.
-The wholesaler of the duty-paid alcohol must be approved under the scheme, for example, a trader that wholesales duty paid alcohol which is destined for export out of the UK, would be required to be registered, even though drawback may later be claimed on the alcohol in question.
+The wholesaler of the duty-paid alcohol must be approved under the scheme, for example, a trader that wholesales duty-paid alcohol which is destined for export out of the UK, would be required to be approved, even though drawback may later be claimed on the alcohol in question.

 5.3 Internet sales

-Overseas internet vendors, with no UK establishment, don’t fall within the scope of the scheme.
+Overseas internet vendors, with no UK establishment, do not fall within the scope of the scheme.
 However, they must ensure that they use one of the appropriate methods for importing alcohol into the UK.
 See paragraph 5.5.

 If you’re importing alcohol, you only need to be approved under the scheme if you’re carrying on, or intend to carry on, a controlled activity.
-If you’re an import agent accounting for duty only, you don’t need to be approved under the scheme.
+If you’re an import agent accounting for duty only, you do not need to be approved under the scheme.

 5.4 If you’re a supplier or a trade buyer based in the Isle of Man